7shi/dante-la-el/Inferno/MT/compare-en.md

 thou alone art he from whom I took
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">86</td><td>
-you are the only one from whom I took
+you alone are the one from whom I took
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">86</td><td>
 you alone are the one from whom I took
 </td></tr>
 <tr><td>Bard-1</td><td align="right">86</td><td>
-you are the only one from whom I took
+you are only he from whom I took
 </td></tr>
 <tr><td>Bard-2</td><td align="right">86</td><td>
-You are the only one from whom I took
+you are the only one from whom I took
 </td></tr>
 <tr><td>DeepL</td><td align="right">86</td><td>
 Thou art only the one from whom I took